mukeshsharma99/Acme-Employee-Attrition-Analysis-and-Prediction/README.md

    - Regular updates to the machine learning model based on real-time data allow for continuous improvement in prediction accuracy.
    - Feedback loops from HR teams can be integrated into the model to enhance its effectiveness over time.

 By addressing the live problem statement of employee turnover at Acme Corporation, this project integrates BI tools and machine learning to provide actionable insights and empower the organization to proactively manage its workforce.
 The real-time nature of the analysis ensures that decision-makers have up-to-date information for effective interventions.

+## Machine Learning